Teja-11/skribbl_rs/README.md

 The journey of developing Skribbl_rs was a rewarding experience characterized by collaboration and learning.
 Our team encountered various challenges, celebrated victories, and learned invaluable lessons throughout the process of crafting this engaging game.

+Challenges:
+Defining the core concept of the game was our initial hurdle.
+As the project progressed, technical challenges surfaced.
+Integrating real-time communication and synchronizing the backend with the frontend demanded meticulous coding.
+Balancing task estimations and harmonizing functionality with design presented ongoing challenges.

+Successes:
+Our structured project management approach, complemented by an agile mindset, played a pivotal role in our success.
+Assigning tasks based on individual strengths and maintaining open communication were instrumental in our achievements.
+Leveraging collaboration tools such as Git and GitHub facilitated seamless teamwork.
+Our tech stack, encompassing Node.js, Socket.io, Express, EJS, Bootstrap, and other libraries, empowered our development process.